cityofsmiles/DLL-Creator/README.md

 # DLL-Creator
 Daily Lesson Plan Creator for high school Math teachers

 Automatically create DLL using Termux and LaTeX!
+For Grade 7 to 10 only.

 ## Installation
 1. Install [Termux](https://f-droid.org/packages/com.termux/).